CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

 Has the built-in :term:`aggregation functions <aggregation function>`, code for using them, and code for adding new user-defined ones.

   .. py:function:: product_aggregation(x)
-    An adaptation of the multiplication function to take an :ref:`iterable <python:iterables>`.
+    An adaptation of the multiplication function to take an :pygloss:`iterable`.

     :param x: The numbers to be multiplied together; takes any ``iterable``.
     :type x: list(float) or tuple(float) or set(float)
     :return: :math:`\prod(x)`
-    :rtype: float
+    :rtype: :pytypes:`float <typesnumeric>`

   .. py:function:: maxabs_aggregation(x)
     Returns the maximum by absolute value, which may be positive or negative.
 Envisioned as suitable for neural network pooling operations.

-    :param x: The numbers to find the absolute-value maximum of; takes any ``iterable``.
+    :param x: The numbers to find the absolute-value maximum of; takes any :pygloss:`iterable`.
     :type x: list(float) or tuple(float) or set(float)
     :return: The absolute-value maximum, which may be positive or negative.
-    :rtype: float
+    :rtype: :pytypes:`float <typesnumeric>`

     .. versionadded:: 0.91-config_work